jishi/jishi/index.md

 ### Panagora (2008-2015)

 Backend developer for their E-commerce plattform EDGE.
-Initially designed and built (in a team of two) their E-commerce plattform which runs some of their biggest clients.
+Initial design and built (in a team of two) their E-commerce plattform which runs some of their biggest clients.
 Notable mentions are Babyshop/AlexAndAlexa, SNS, Elvine.

+Some key responsibilities included payment gateway integrations and performance improvements, as well as designing hosting solutions.

 C#, ASP.NET, Postgres, Monorail, NHibernate